Air Commodore Mike Baulkwill MA BEng (Hons) RAF

-After leaving Stockport Grammar School Mike went on to read Aeronautical Engineering at the University of Bristol.
-Whilst at university he joined the University Air Squadron where he learnt to fly the Bulldog and in 1991 after graduating, he joined the Royal Air Force.
-After completing officer training and flying training, Mike was posted to No 20 (Reserve) Squadron, the Harrier Operational Conversion Unit.
+Air Commodore Mike Baulkwill was educated at Stockport Grammar School before reading Aeronautical Engineering at the University of Bristol.
+He joined the University Air Squadron where he learnt to fly the Bulldog.
+After completing officer training and flying training, Mike was posted to fly the Harrier.

 After 2 years Mike was fortunate to be selected to fly Typhoon and posted to RAF Coningsby to help stand-up No XI Squadron, the second frontline Typhoon squadron.
-Here he helped the Typhoon Force develop and bring its new air to surface capability into service, deploying the aircraft to the USA in order to conduct Multi-Role (MR) training prior to the formal declaration of Typhoon’s MR capability in June 2008.
+Here he helped the Typhoon Force develop and bring its new air to surface capability into service, prior to the formal declaration of Typhoon’s MR capability in June 2008.

-Married to Cecylia, with 2 teenage boys and Cassie, a working Cocker Spaniel, Mike enjoys playing cricket, hockey, skiing and catamaran sailing.
+Married to Cecylia, with 2 sons and Cassie, a mad cocker spaniel, Mike enjoys playing cricket, hockey, skiing and catamaran sailing.
 Mike’s main hobby is his 1933 MG J2, though more time seems to be spent servicing it than driving it, however his aspiration still remains to reverse this trend.

 You can read more about Mike’s career in Issue 9 of the Old Stops’ Review here.